AiAiHealthcare/ProjectAiAi/README.md

 [![GitHub Commits Count](https://img.shields.io/github/commits-since/AiAiHealthcare/ProjectAiAi/0.0.svg?maxAge=300&label=Github%20Commits)](https://github.com/AiAiHealthcare/ProjectAiAi/graphs/punch-card)

-AiAi.care project aims to reduce Lung Cancer screening time by 90%, reduce screening cost by 90%, and improve survival probability by 5X through early detection.
+AiAi.care project is teaching computers to "see" chest X-rays and interpret them how a human Radiologist would.
+We are using 700,000 labeled Chest X-Rays + Deep Learning to build an FDA 💊 approved, open-source screening tool for Tuberculosis and Lung Cancer.
+After an MRMC clinical trial, AiAi CAD will be distributed for free to emerging nations, charitable hospitals, and organizations like WHO 🌏

-AiAi team is building a CAD (Computer Aided Detection) algorithm that will scan Chest X-Rays using a Deep Learning models for Lung Cancer nodule detection and registration.
-AiAi.care will be world's first FDA approved, open-source CAD, and will be distributed for free to developing countries, charitable hospitals, and organizations like WHO.
+Our secondary goal is to open-source **'Medical Imagenet'** pretrained models and weights.
+Medical data is hard to obtain, so many current Radiology-AI papers rely on transfer-learning ImageNet weights.
+There are significant differences between ImageNet images (color, low-res, high-contrast) and Radiology images (grayscale, high-res, low-contrast), so we believe that our Medical Imagenet weights will improve sensitivity and specificity across the board for future research.

 If you are looking for a non-technical introduction to Project AiAi, please [click here to visit https://AiAi.care website](https://AiAi.care).
 In case you were wondering about the project's name, AiAi stands for _AI Augmented Imaging_.